The image component embeds an image in your document. You can point to image files stored within the project, or an external URL.

 ||Center aligned plus negative offset both sides|

-Here's a sample page demonstrating all the image alignment scenarios, including
+Check out the following sample page demonstrating all the image alignment scenarios, including plus options:

 layout: central or